dlfelps/pandatable/conductor/tracks/side_panel_transition_20251225/plan.md

 Transform the "Pandas Table Scraper" from a popup-based extension to a side panel-based one using the Chrome `sidePanel` API to ensure state persistence and better user experience.

-## Phase 1: Manifest & Basic Setup
+## Phase 1: Manifest & Basic Setup [checkpoint: eea0891]
 Configure the extension to support the side panel and remove the popup trigger.

 - [x] Task: Update `src/manifest.json` to include `sidePanel` permission and set `default_path`.
 (6e9414c)
 - [x] Task: Remove `default_popup` from `action` in `manifest.json`.
 (852d270)
 - [x] Task: Update `vite.config.ts` to ensure the side panel HTML is bundled correctly (handled automatically by plugin).
 (6e47f51)
-- [ ] Task: Conductor - User Manual Verification 'Phase 1: Manifest & Basic Setup' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 1: Manifest & Basic Setup' (Protocol in workflow.md)

 ## Phase 2: Side Panel UI Migration
 Move the existing popup logic and UI to the side panel.